3DPrintings

 Geometry

-CNC Machining and 3D printing are both limited by their tool size.
-But the key difference is that the CNC tool has a limit of how small of a negative feature it can create, and 3D printing has a limitation of how small of a positive feature it can create.
+Machining and additive manufacturing are both limited by their tool size.
+But the key difference is that the CNC tool has a limit of how small of a negative feature it can create, and this printing technique has a limitation of how small of a positive feature it can create.

 Surface Finish

-For a smooth surface finish, CNC machining may be preferable as the tools that CNC machining uses are adept at producing a fine surface finish.
-On the other hand, 3D printing is much more preferable for producing parts that fit with accuracy.
-Exceptional smoothness is only achievable with CNC machining.
+For a smooth surface finish, it may be preferable as the tools that this machining uses are adept at producing a fine surface finish.
+On the other hand, additive manufacturing is much more preferable for producing parts that fit with accuracy.
+Exceptional smoothness is only achievable with CNC.
 For now.

 Tolerances